masterjeef/easy-args/README.md

 }
 ```

-EasyArgs utilizes implicit typing to parse the value to the requested type.
+EasyArgs uses implicit casting to parse the value to the requested type.
 If the string cannot be parsed to the requested type, then an exception will be thrown.

 ## Beyond Main

-`Main(string[] args)` is not be the only place where we can use Easy Args.
+`Main(string[] args)` is not the only place where Easy Args can be used.
 We can also do the following :

 ```csharp
 var command = "Hello=World -d KidneyCount=3 Username=Iateyourcookie Email=git@er.dun";